DavidsDatabase/Bostons-BlueBikes/README.md

 ### Exploratory Data Analysis (EDA)

-EDA was performed to answer key questions, such as, but not limited to :
+EDA was performed to answer key questions, such as, but not limited to:

 1. How many total riders?
 2. Where do riders start their bike rides?